Skagit City, Washington: First settlement

-The first white settlement in the Skagit River forks area was in 1868, when a small trading post was established there by a man named John Campbell.
+The first settlement in the Skagit River forks area was in 1868, when a small trading post was established there by a man named John Campbell.
 The Barker's Trading Post, established by John Barker in 1869, was a trading post near the divergence of the Skagit River into two distributaries named the North Fork and the South Fork.
 While the South Fork was navigable, the North Fork was the smaller channel that flowed into marshes, estuaries, and sloughs in the northern part of the delta of the Skagit River.
 Two huge logjams, which often included tree trunks longer than 100 ft, a short distance upriver impeded navigation further upstream, which diverted water traffic to the trading post rather than to upstream communities.
 This series of logjams was later destroyed, allowing ships to travel further upstream, which also spelled the end for Skagit City.

-Shortly after the settlement of the region began, the first noted murder in the region also occurred, at a point between late 1869 and early 1870.
-It was said that a group of Native Americans had set up camp on the bank of the North Fork Skagit River directly across from the fledgling town.
-The only one killed was John Barker, and initial suspicions led to the hanging of two Indians.
+Shortly after the settlement of the region began, the first noted murder in the region occurred at a point between late 1869 and early 1870.
+The person killed was John Barker, and initial suspicions led to the hanging of two Indians as it was reported that a group of Native Americans had set up camp on the bank of the North Fork Skagit River directly across from the fledgling town.
 Later investigations led to suspicion of a nearby resident, Quimby Clark, who fled the area before he could be questioned.
 Eventually, it was determined that "the store showed plainly that the robbery and murder had been committed by a white man, for things which Indians would have taken were left and those which a white man would have taken were gone."

-Notably, Campbell (as previously mentioned the founder of the first trading post along the Skagit forks) once journeyed upriver along the Skagit on an 1874 canoe trip.
+Notably, John Campbell once journeyed upriver along the Skagit on an 1874 canoe trip.
 It was said that one night, he had "slipped off" into the forest across the river.
 His disappearance went unnoticed until the whole party was awakened by "piercing blood-curling shrieks", and it was later discovered that it was in fact Campbell himself, "shrieking over and over the name of a local Skagit River Indian, 'Ted-auh-an'."
 The owner of the LaConner hotel, John P. McGlinn, was known to later say that the incidence was a case of "religious dementia".
 They did not continue upriver, and Campbell was tricked into returning to Skagit City by a false letter by James O'Loughlin, the owner of a tin shop in the settlement.